SIG Sauer P239 – Discontinued, but not forgotten

 Outdated From Inception

-Maybe the SIG P239 can’t hold its own today when compared to more modern firearms, but that surely can’t the case when it was introduced, can it?
+Maybe the SIG P239 can’t hold its own today when compared to more modern firearms, but that surely wasn’t the case when it was introduced, was it?

 Sadly, when the P239 hit the American market in 1996, Glock’s model 19 compact had been available for eight full years.
 Which begs the question, “Why was the gun introduced in the first place?”

 Honestly, it probably has to do with SIG-lovers wanting a more concealable option than the P229.
-The P239 is nearly half an inch shorter, five ounces lighter.
+The P239 is nearly half an inch shorter and five ounces lighter.
 So in that sense, the P239 is a success.
-Though, I would have personally loved it if SIG had found a way to slightly widen the frame to accept double stack magazines.
+Though, I would have personally loved it if SIG had found a way to widen the frame slightly so it could accept double stack magazines.

-The model reviewed belongs to my wife, who purchased it in Massachusetts prior to the AW Ban’s expiration.
+The model in this review belongs to my wife, who purchased it in Massachusetts prior to the expiration of the Assault Weapons ban.
 At that time, single-stack pistols made more sense, as they were physically thinner, and the limited capacity wasn’t a hindrance due to restrictive laws in the state.

 In Massachusetts, Glocks are banned by the Attorney General, by name.
 Thus, only grandfathered pistols and a few exceptions were permitted.
-This lead to a similar situation to pre-86 machine guns, where the price of an otherwise affordable firearm is artificially inflated to stratospheric levels.
+This created a similar situation to pre-86 machine guns, where the price of an otherwise affordable firearm is artificially inflated to stratospheric levels.

 So much so, that when I left the state around 2010, I sold my used Gen 2 Glock 17 for $800 with three magazines.
 If that wasn’t bad enough, the frame featured a tear in the magazine well from a previous owner.
 (How exactly one manages to tear the polymer frame on a Glock, I will never know.)

-In terms of reliability, the P239 wasn’t quite as successful.
+In terms of reliability, the Sig Sauer P239 wasn’t quite as successful.
 It seemed to gleefully consume all manner of 9mm ammunition, provided that ammo was FMJ or ball ammo.
-Certain defensive rounds like from Winchester, tended to jam against the top of the chamber.
-These failure to chamber malfunctions were rare, but too common to trust for concealed carry.
+Certain defensive rounds like the ones from Winchester tended to jam against the top of the chamber.
+These failure to chamber malfunctions were rare but too common to trust for concealed carry.

 If a shooter likes the feel and balance of the P239, it will serve them well – no doubt.
 But shooters considering the hefty compact pistol for concealed carry should give other pistols a more serious look first.
-But if you’ve got to have a SIG, and the P229 it just too bulky for you, the P239 will hit all the right notes.
+But if you’ve got to have a SIG, and the P229 is just too bulky for you, the Sig Sauer P239 will hit all the right notes.

 Jim is a freelance writer for dozens of firearm publications, the host of the YouTube channel Burst Review and the youngest author to write a cover story for Shotgun News in its 86-years of operation.
 Jim loves anything that goes, ‘boom’ but particularly enjoys military firearms from the Cold War and WW2.
 When he’s not slinging lead downrange he can be round hiking in the mountains with his wife Kim and their vicious attack dog, Peanut.